This part of the documentation covers all the interfaces of Pyjnius.

 All the types for any part of the signature can be one of:

-All the types can have the [] suffix to design an array.
+All the types can have the [ prefix to indicate an array.
 The return type can be V or empty.

 A signature like: